07 / 04 / 2017

 Using your staff survey results

-Overall seven out of ten staff said they would feel safe to do so and one in ten said they would not.
+Approximately seven out of ten staff say they would feel safe to do so and one in ten say they would not.
 Two out of ten chose not to give a view.
 This is relatively a good result although the figure for those that would not give a view is high and taken together means that three in ten did not give a positive response.
 The figure for confidence is though considerably lower with only six out of ten fully confident.